In a high-profile kidnapping case that crosses international borders, whom would you trust for a rescue mission?

 Clearly, Stunt Seven intended to kick-start a weekly series, which I would have watched since director Peyser (The Centerfold Girls) packs this 90-minute outing with action aplenty.
 Biplanes!
 Sharks!
 Bar brawls!
 Diving!
 Scuba diving!
 Cadillac driving!
 Truck driving!
 Fisticuffs!
 Explosions!
 Whistling lessons!

 All stunts were performed by such fall-guy brand names as Dar Robinson, Dick Warlock, Buddy Van Horn and Dick Durock.
-Some of their stunts also performed by an 8-year-old me and the next-door neighbor kids the afternoon after this aired, and we thought we’d be cool by jumping from a tree. —Rod Lott
+Some of their stunts also were performed by an 8-year-old me and the next-door neighbor kids the afternoon after this aired, and we thought we’d be cool by jumping from a tree. —Rod Lott